 - § 1.
-If the student attempts to demonstrate force majeure by means of a medical certificate, the following medical certificates are not accepted: - an incompletely filled in attestation or one that contains contradictions; - a certificate that is based only on the patient's statement;

-- a certificate issued after the second day of illness or after the medical consequences of an accident can no longer be determined. - § 2.
+If the student attempts to demonstrate force majeure by means of a medical certificate, the following medical certificates are not accepted: - an incompletely filled in attestation or one that contains contradictions; - a certificate that is based only on the patient's statement; - a certificate issued after the day on which the examination takes place. - § 2.
 If a student takes part in an evaluation during the period of unfitness, as stipulated in the medical certificate, the validity of the medical certificate will lapse from that day onwards for the remaining period.